rovh/Set-Precise-Mesh/README.md

 </a>

 To change the length of the edge it is necessary to select two verteces.
 The last selected vertex will change its length, i.e. it will be moved.

+if you enable "Change two directions" the length will change based on the two selected vertexes i.e. two vertexes will be moved.